Nicola Mancino

-Nicola Mancino (born 15 October 1931) is an Italian politician.
-He was President of the Senate of the Republic from 1996 to 2001.
+Nicola Mancino (born 15 October 1931) is an Italian politician who served as president of the Senate of the Republic from 1996 to 2001.
 He was also president of Campania's regional parliament from 1965 to 1971, governor of Campania from 1971 to 1972 and Minister of the Interior from 1992 to 1994.

 Early life

 Mancino was born in Montefalcione, province of Avellino (Campania).
 He became first provincial and then regional secretary of Democrazia Cristiana (Italy's Christian Democratic Party), being elected for the first time in the Italian Senate in 1976.
 So far he had been reconfirmed in all subsequent elections.

 Minister of the Interior

 He was Minister of the Interior from 1992 to 1994.
 On 1 July 1992, magistrate Paolo Borsellino had a meeting with Mancino, who at the time had just been named as Minister; Borsellino would be killed just over two weeks later with a car bomb, on 19 July.
 Mancino however always denied that he had met Borsellino.
 In a television interview of 24 July 2009, judge Giuseppe Ayala said that:

 However, later Ayala refuted these words in an interview to magazine Sette.
 A personal agenda in possess of Borsellino's family, has an annotation by the judge saying: "1 July h 19:30 : Mancino".
 Vittorio Aliquò, the other magistrate who was interviewing Mutolo at the time of ministry's phone call, later declared that he had accompanied Borsellino "up to the threshold of the minister's office".
 In 2007 a letter from Paolo Borsellino's brother, Salvatore, was published.
 Entitled 19 luglio 1992: Una strage di stato ("19 July 1992: A state massacre"), the letter supports the hypothesis that Minister of Interiors Nicola Mancino knew the causes of the magistrate's assassination.
 Borsellino's brother wrote:

 A law enacted and signed by Mancino in 1993 during his tenure as Interior Minister permits the prosecution of those involved in racial, ethnic and religious discrimination and the incitement of hate crime.
 This law is commonly called the "Mancino law".